California labor laws

-California labor laws for overtime are more stringent than any other state’s overtime laws.
-They are designed to be more favorable to workers rather than employers, and because of their complexity, many employers are having a hard time complying.
+.
+They are designed to be more favorable to workers rather than employers, and because of their complexity, many employers fail to comply properly with the laws.

 - Fair Labor Standards Act (FLSA) sets the general guidelines for overtime pay nationally

 - State overtime guidelines get more specific, especially in California

 - FLSA does require employers to keep accurate records of hours worked and wages paid

 - California is one of the states that have record keeping requirements (pay stubs)

 The national overtime standard set by the FLSA is 1.5 times